CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The CubiCasa SDK is localizable to any language.
 At the moment we support only English translations but if your app has support for multiple languages you can easily also translate all texts in the SDK as well.
 If you want to use a different tone in the texts or something you can always define your own.

-The following is an excerpt from the SDK’s Localizable.strings just define your own texts with the following.
+The following is an excerpt from the SDK’s Localizable.strings; just define your own texts with the following.
 See the `Localizable.strings` file in this project.
-By overriding the keys you can change the text so your pleasing.
+By overriding the keys you can change the text as you please.

 ### Colors